 The visually stunning explosions set against an inky black sky are brilliant.
-Throw in a stirring Disney ballad from my childhood.
-Suddenly I’m filled with hope for the future and gratitude for the present.
+Throw in a stirring Disney ballad from my childhood and suddenly I’m filled with hope for the future and gratitude for the present.

 Does Disney do fireworks every night?

 Yes!
-Magic Kingdom, EPCOT and Disney’s Hollywood Studios theme parks have evening fireworks displays every night.
+Magic Kingdom, EPCOT and Disney’s Hollywood Studios theme parks have evening firework displays every night.

 You can see and hear the full show from many locations within the park.
-The best view is from directly in front of Cinderella’s Castle.
+The best view of the nightly fireworks is directly in front of Cinderella’s Castle.

 If you decide to hunker down ahead of the show, consider indulging in a sundae from the Plaza Ice Cream Parlor while you wait.

+Yes!
 EPCOT’s fireworks show Harmonious premiered in 2021.
-The show was previously known as EPCOT Forever and IllumiNations.
+EPCOT previously featured IllumiNations.

 EPCOT’s show takes place on the World Showcase lagoon.
 It includes floating screens, pyrotechnics, moving fountains and lasers.
 The elaborate choreography is set to Disney music from films that highlight cultures from around the world such as “Moana”, “Coco”, “Mulan”, “Brave” and “Aladdin”.

-Hollywood Studios offers a Star Wars-themed fireworks show featuring epic music from John Williams.
-Feel one with the Force as you watch the lasers, pyrotechnics and Disney World fireworks fill the night sky.
+The park once offered a Star Wars-themed fireworks show featuring epic music from John Williams.
+You could feel one with the Force as you watched the lasers and Disney World fireworks fill the night sky.

 Are there special seasonal fireworks?

-Yes, Disney puts on extra spectacular firework displays for New Year’s Eve and the 4th of July in both Magic Kingdom and EPCOT.
+Yes, Disney puts on extra spectacular fireworks displays for New Year’s Eve and the 4th of July in both Magic Kingdom and EPCOT.
 Disney Springs hosts fireworks on the 4th of July.

 Remember, holiday periods can often mean peak times at the park.

-The Magic Kingdom park also presents a special fireworks shows as part of their Halloween and Christmas parties offered in fall and winter.
+The Magic Kingdom park also presents a special fireworks show as part of their Halloween celebration and the Mickey’s Very Merry Christmas Party offered in the fall and winter.